CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 V_m\left(t\right) = V_m\left(t-1\right) + dt_{vm} I_{net}
 $$

-$V_m(t)$ is the current value of $Vm$, which is updated from value on the previous time step $V_m(t-1)$, and the $dt_{vm}$ is a **rate constant** that determines how fast the membrane potential changes --- it mainly reflects the capacitance of the neuron's membrane).
+$V_m(t)$ is the current value of $Vm$, which is updated from value on the previous time step $V_m(t-1)$, and the $dt_{vm}$ is a **rate constant** that determines how fast the membrane potential changes.
+It mainly reflects the capacitance of the neuron's membrane.

-The above two equations are the essence of what we need to be able to simulate a neuron on a computer!
-It tells us how the membrane potential changes as a function of the inhibitory, leak and excitatory inputs --- given specific numbers for these input conductances, and a starting $Vm$ value, we can then **iteratively** compute the new $Vm$ value according to the above equations, and this will accurately reflect how a real neuron would respond to similar such inputs!
+The above two equations are the most essential tools we need to simulate a neuron on a computer.
+It tells us how the membrane potential changes as a function of the inhibitory, leak and excitatory inputs --- given specific numbers for these input conductances, and a starting $Vm$ value, we can then **iteratively** compute the new $Vm$ value according to the above equations, and this will accurately reflect how a real neuron would respond to similar such inputs.

 To summarize, here's a single version of the above equations that does everything: